3.0 KiB

 Running bal-pusher

-Once the application is installed and configured, you can start bal-pusher
+Once the application is installed and configured, you can start bal-pusher by running the following command:

 $ bal-pusher